There are different types of ADS-B which offer a range of options for aircraft flying under visual flight rules.

 - equipment visible to the air traffic control system and useable for air traffic separation purposes.

 What you buy depends on the type of flying you do.
-Both options provide significant safety benefits regardless of cost or complexity of the equipment.
+All options provide significant safety benefits regardless of cost or complexity of the equipment.

 There are strict technical requirements that apply to any ADS-B OUT equipment used in Australia.
-Before purchasing equipment, check the equipment it meets the appropriate Australian standards.
+Before purchasing equipment, check that it meets the appropriate Australian standards.

 Learn more about how ADS-B works.